-David Evans was elected to the Chandler Unified School District Governing Board in November 2004 and re-elected in 2008, 2012 and 2016.
-His term expires December 2020.
-David's investment advisory firm helps non-profits manage Charitable and Planned Giving programs for families who might want to remember a loved one.
-David's son attended Tarwater Elementary, Bogle Junior High and Chandler High.
-He can be reached by email at evans.david@cusd80.com or by phone at 480-269-2688.
+Joel Wirth was elected to the Chandler Unified School District Governing Board in November 2020.
+His term expires December 2024.
+Joel Wirth is the district's former chief financial officer.
+Joel has three children and eight grandchildren of which six attend Chandler schools.
+He can be reached by email at wirth.joel@cusd80.com or by phone at 480-812-7600.